Final Four newcomers: Grab your name tag at the door

 Everyone’s heard of UConn.
 All these other guys?
 They’ll need name tags at the Final Four.

 There will be no No. 1 seed at the Final Four for the first time since 2011.
-Instead, there will be a 9 seed in Florida Atlantic, a 5 seed in SDSU and a 4 seed in UConn, which has won its four tournament games by an average of 22.5 points and comes in as a prohibitive favorite, at 11-10 according to FanDuel Sportsbook, to win it all.
+Instead, there will be a 9 seed in Florida Atlantic, a pair of 5 seeds in SDSU and Miami, and a 4 seed in UConn.
+The combined seed total of the four teams is 23, the second-highest total since the seeding began in 1979.
+This marks the first time that not a single top-3 seed made it.

-No. 2 seed Texas and No. 5 seed Miami, with one Final Four appearance between them, were playing for the last spot later Sunday.
-The winner will face UConn next Saturday.
-The other matchup pits San Diego State against FAU, in a not-so-classic 5-vs-9 matchup.
-(San Diego State, a 57-56 winner over Creighton on Sunday, opened as a 1 1/2-point favorite.)
+The matchups for Saturday: San Diego State against FAU, in a not-so-classic 5-vs-9 matchup.
+(San Diego State, a 57-56 winner over Creighton on Sunday, is a 1.5-point favorite, according to FanDuel Sportsbook.)
 Who saw that coming?

+In the later game, it’s the Hurricanes as 5 1/2-point underdogs against UConn, which is the prohibitive favorite, at minus-135, to bring a fifth national title home.

+If UConn does win, it will join Kentucky, North Carolina and Kansas as the fourth school to win the championship under three or more coaches.
+Dan Hurley would join Jim Calhoun and Kevin Ollie in the winner’s circle for the Huskies.

-In the past, some of this upheaval in the brackets could have been pinned on the single-elimination format and the tournament selection committee, which might have overvalued its top seeds — including first-round loser Purdue and seven-loss defending-champion Kansas — while clearly underrating others.
+In the past, some of the upheaval in the brackets could have been pinned on the single-elimination format and the tournament selection committee, which sometimes overvalues its top seeds — this year, that included first-round loser Purdue and seven-loss defending-champion Kansas — while clearly underrating others.

 But all the other factors upending college sports — namely, NIL deals and the transfer portal — played a role here, too.

+Heading into the Elite Eight, Miami coach Jim Larrañaga — who brought George Mason to the Final Four as an 11 seed 17 years ago — said the portal was the basketball equivalent of speed dating.
+Worked for him.
+The third- and fourth-leading scorers for the Hurricanes (29-7), Nijel Pack and Norchad Omier, both came to The U from the portal.

-FAU is Exhibit A. The Owls got three key players, including 7-foot-1 Russian center Vladislav Goldin, from the portal.
-All moved to the campus in Boca Raton, Florida, after less-than-successful stays at big-conference schools.
+Also down in South Florida, FAU got three key players, including 7-foot-1 Russian center Vladislav Goldin, from elsewhere.
+All moved to the campus in Boca Raton after less-than-successful stays at big-conference schools.
 No one was quite sure how coach Dusty May would blend all these new faces from different places.
 Turns out, he did pretty well.
+At 35-3, nobody has more wins this season than the Owls.

 “We already had a good chemistry last year, and the pieces that we added just complemented everything we had going on,” said Bryan Greenlee, in his second year at FAU after coming over from Minnesota.

-Asked what to expect from the Aztecs in Houston next week, coach Brian Dutcher said, “I would think pretty good defense, to start with.”
+Asked what to expect from the Aztecs in Houston next week, Dutcher said, “I would think pretty good defense, to start with.”

 AP March Madness coverage: https://apnews.com/hub/march-madness and bracket: https://apnews.com/hub/ncaa-mens-bracket and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://twitter.com/AP_Top25